morganwdavis/jpginfo/README.md

 PHP function to efficiently read JPG file for size and optimization info.

-> _Note:_ If you're looking for a function to return a JPG's compression quality setting, this is not it.
+> _Note:_ If you're looking for a function to return a JPG's compression quality, this is not it.
 That value is not defined by the JPG format specification.
 It _might_ be parsed from application-specific data records if creation software adds it.
-Other attempts to estimate compression quality by analyzing image filesize, dimensions, and data tables, might be of interest.
-See http://www.hackerfactor.com/src/jpegquality.c for that.
+Attempts to estimate compression quality by analyzing quantization tables might be of interest (see http://www.hackerfactor.com/src/jpegquality.c).

 This is an alternative to PHP's `getimagesize()` function (http://php.net/manual/en/function.getimagesize.php) which reportedly reads the entire JPG file before returning info.
 I needed something much faster and the ability to report the JPG's optimization type, "baseline" or "progressive", which getimagesize() does not return.